deluxebrain/dotfiles-ALSO-DEPRECATED/python/README.md

     As architected in these dotfiles `pyenv-virtualenv` is intended to be used purely integration with miniconda.
     If you find yourself writing `pyenv virtualenv` outside of conda projects please use `pipenv` instead.
+    Note that it is possible to configure pipenv to use virtual environments managed by pyenv-virtualenv.
+    In addition to sounding slightly perverse this does not work in practice.

 5. pip